• Home

 It’s great to see private sector companies like SumUp make such significant open-source contributions.
 Circuit UI is the design system used on the SumUp infrastructure.
 It is built on the back of a select few principles that ensure the best possible user experience.

 Those principles include code testing before committing, full-scale accessibility, standardized naming, and more.
-Other than the main package, you also get access to their Design Tokens (primitives) and an Icons pack.
+Besides the main package, you also get access to their Design Tokens (primitives) and an Icons pack.

 NextUI